 The type of articles you see on the website is something you have never thought about before.
 It’s practical yet seems new.
 It is like explaining a strange concept to you in a way that has never been discussed before.

 If you can do that, it’s’ a huge win for the world and the internet.
-It’s’ an extreme example of the best practices for SEO content writing.
+It’s’ an extreme SEO content writing example.

 #17.
 Write great content